-Plan bids partially determine the Medicare payments they receive (Figure 1).
-Plans bid to offer Part A and Part B coverage to Medicare beneficiaries (Part D coverage is handled separately).
+Plan bids partially determine the Medicare payments they receive (Figure 1).2 Plans bid to offer Part A and Part B coverage to Medicare beneficiaries (Part D coverage is handled separately).
 The bid is presented as the amount to cover an average, or standard, beneficiary.
 The bid includes plan administrative cost and profit.
 CMS bases the monthly payment it makes to each private plan for an enrolled beneficiary on the relationship between the plan's bid and its benchmark.

 The benchmark is a bidding target.
 The local MA benchmarks are determined under statutory formulas whereby countylevel rates vary depending on average FFS spending per Medicare beneficiary.
 County benchmarks are set at one of four quartile levels.
 The benchmark is 95, 100, 107.5, or 115 percent of the FFS projected spending for that county for the year, with the quartile assignment depending on the relative FFS spending levels among counties during the preceding year.
-(Counties with higher FFS spending levels are assigned lower benchmarks.)
+(Counties with higher FFS spending levels are assigned to quartiles with a lower applicable percentage.)
 If a county changes its quartile position from one year to the next, the percentage of FFS spending determining the county benchmark is the average of the two percentages in each of the different years.
 The benchmark also varies from plan to plan depending on a plan's ranking in the CMS star system that measures the quality of care that plans provide.
 Plans with higher quality rankings will have bonus amounts added to benchmark levels.
-In certain countiesurban areas with low FFS spending levels and historically high Medicare managed care enrollment-plans with high star rankings can have their bonus amounts doubled.
+In certain counties-urban areas with low

-Figure 1 Medicare Advantage payment system for nondrug benefits, 2024
+Figure 1 Medicare Advantage payment system for nondrug benefits, 2025

 Note: PPO (preferred provider organization), CMS-HCC (CMS hierarchical condition category).
 If the plan bid equals the benchmark, there is no enrollee basic premium.
 Medicare payments also reflect an intra-service-area adjustment based on the county of residence of the enrollee.
+For Medicare Advantage enrollees who elect hospice, Medicare pays providers directly for Part A- and Part B-covered services and continues to pay the rebate to the plan to provide extra benefits.